anandkodical/Devops-learning/Linux/README.md

 **To check whether password is set for the user**

    	cat /etc/shadow		(This will confirm whether password is set for the user.
-If password is set the second column will contain encrypted password)
+If set the encrypted password will be shown, else !! will be shown.
+Also, password will be shown as X in the passwd file)

 ![image](https://github.com/user-attachments/assets/f8823f8a-24b5-4ed2-894c-5163819e4aa5)